 Glass: The OnePlus 6T and iPhone XR feature glass fronts and backs.
-Apple said the iPhone XR’s front panel is the “most durable glass ever in a smartphone,” while the OnePlus 6T uses the now-latest Gorilla Glass 6.
+Apple said the iPhone XR’s front panel is the “most durable glass ever in a smartphone,” while the OnePlus 6T uses Gorilla Glass 6.
 You are more than welcome to test any durability claims, but remember that glass is glass.

 Buttons: Funny enough, the OnePlus 6T and iPhone XR feature similar button arrangements: power button on the right and volume buttons on the left.
 Both phones also feature alert sliders; the OnePlus 6T’s alert slider features three stages, while the iPhone XR’s has two stages.

 Storage: The OnePlus 6T and iPhone XR feature 128GB and 256GB storage options, though there is a base iPhone XR model with 64GB of storage.
 All storage configurations are non-expandable, so look elsewhere if you want to use your microSD cards.